plone/buildout.coredev/docs/documentation.rst

 Documentation of Plone
 ======================

-The comprehensive ressource for Plone documentation is http://docs.plone.org/.
+The comprehensive resource for Plone documentation is http://docs.plone.org/.
 The following sections among others are included:

 * `User Manual <http://docs.plone.org/working-with-content/index.html>`_